shivanand-patil/blog-site-vpc/README.md

 but but but but🍑, what did we just do???

-Now that you have created a security group for the App subnet and edited the inbound and outbound rules to allow HTTP and HTTPS traffic from anywhere, you can start launching application servers in the App subnet.
-The application servers will be able to receive HTTP and HTTPS traffic from anywhere on the internet.
+Now that you have created a security group for the App subnet and edited the inbound and outbound rules to allow traffic from anywhere, you can start launching application servers in the App subnet.
+The application servers will be able to receive traffic from anywhere on the internet.

 * * *